protonemedia/laravel-api-health/README.md

 ## Schedule your checkers

-You can fill the `checkers` array in the `config/api-health.php` file with all the checker you want to schedule.
+You can fill the `checkers` array in the `config/api-health.php` file with all the checkers you want to schedule.
 By default every checker will run every minute.
 The `schedule` method on the checker allows you to set a frequency similair to the [Laravel Task Scheduler](https://laravel.com/docs/5.6/scheduling#schedule-frequency-options).

 ```php
 <?php